retro-esp32/RetroESP32/README.md

 - [Gaboze Pocaio Round 2](https://github.com/32teeth/GabozePocaio-Round2)

 ## Supported Emulators
->What else do you need to do
+> What else do you need to know, there are 11 currently supported

 - [x] Nintendo Entertainment System
 - [x] Nintendo Game Boy